ShaunCurtis/Blazr.Clean/article.md

 }
 ```

-It's important to understand that the view holds the data, not the UI components that consume the view.
+It's important to understand that the view holds the data, not the UI components.

-These services are loaded into the application in Program.
+Services are loaded into the application in Program.
 Herer's the service definitions for the Blazor Server application.

 ```csharp